Este contenido no está disponible en el idioma seleccionado.

 mode: STRICT

-Verify that both of the Istio control planes are deployed and running properly.
+Verify that both Istio control planes deploy and run as expected.
 You can validate that the istiod pod is successfully running in each Istio system namespace.

-1. Verify that the workloads are assigned to the control plane in istio-system-1 by running the following command:
+1. Verify that the control plane in istio-system-1 manages the workloads by running the following command:

 $ oc get pods -n istio-system-1